Central Illinois' On-Line Broadcast Museum

 In June of 1956, Congress was investigating the relationship between television networks and their affiliates.
 The Senate Commerce Committee was conducting a hearing with a cross-section of CBS outlets in various size markets, VHF and UHF, and in one, two, three, or four-station-size markets.

-From the point of view of WCIA, he said, network option time and must-buys not only are desirable but essential.
-He said WCIA has developed non-network and local programming with a “strong network base” and that, “....allocations and other problems should not be confused with network operations.”
+From the point of view of WCIA, he said, network option time and must-buys are not only desirable but essential.
+He said WCIA has developed non-network and local programming with a “strong network base” and that “....allocations and other problems should not be confused with network operations.”

 Other central Illinois CBS affiliates were represented as well.
-Representatives were testifying from KHQA(TV) Hannibal, Missouri; WREX-TV Rockford, Illinois; WTVH-TV Peoria, Illinois; WHBF-TV Moline, Illinois and KFVS-TV Cape Girardeau, Missouri.
+Representatives were testifying from KHQA(TV) Hannibal, Missouri; WREX-TV Rockford, Illinois; WTVH-TV Peoria, Illinois; WHBF-TV Moline, Illinois; and KFVS-TV Cape Girardeau, Missouri.

 A.T. & T. Offers a Solution to a Network Problem

-The phone company built a repeater tower at Ridge Farm, Illinois in far south Vermilion County, south of Danville, Illinois.
-Transmission from the Kansas tower along the main Pittsburgh to St. Louis route would go to the repeater at Ridge Farm where it would be beamed to another repeater atop the 12-story First National Bank building (corner of North Vermilion and Main Street) in downtown Danville.
-From there the signal would be beamed to the existing repeater tower near St. Joseph, near the Glover highway overpass.
+The phone company built a repeater tower at Ridge Farm, Illinois, in far south Vermilion County, south of Danville, Illinois.
+Transmission from the Kansas tower along the main Pittsburgh to St. Louis route would go to the repeater at Ridge Farm, where it would be beamed to another repeater atop the 12-story First National Bank building (corner of North Vermilion and Main Street) in downtown Danville.
+From there, the signal would be beamed to the existing repeater tower near St. Joseph, near the Glover Highway overpass.
 The St. Joseph repeater electronics had been completely re-equipped by A.T. & T..

-WCIA chief engineer, Robert L. Myers reported “very fine service” from the new microwave pathway.
+WCIA chief engineer Robert L. Myers reported “very fine service” from the new microwave pathway.

 A copy of a 1953 newspaper ad showing a logo consisting of "three fingers" to indicated Channel 3, owned by Midwest Television from Champaign, IL, Doug Quick Collection